 A Chapter 13 bankruptcy typically takes three to five years to complete.
 But life rarely stays the same during that period.
-If you filed a joint Chapter 13 case with your spouse, a divorce can significantly affect your pending bankruptcy.
+If you filed a joint Chapter 13 case with your spouse, a divorce could affect your pending bankruptcy significantly.
 Read on to learn more about what happens if you get a divorce during Chapter 13 bankruptcy and your options for completing your case.

 If you and your spouse hired a bankruptcy attorney to file your Chapter 13, your lawyer represents both of you.
-But attorneys are not allowed to represent clients that have a conflict of interest with each other.
+But attorneys aren't allowed to represent clients who have a conflict of interest with each other.

-If you and your spouse are getting a divorce, this may cause a conflict of interest between you that requires your bankruptcy attorney to withdraw from representing you.
-For this reason, talk to your attorney so that he or she can determine the appropriate course of action in your case.
+If you and your spouse are getting a divorce, this may cause a conflict of interest between the two of you that requires your bankruptcy attorney to withdraw from representing you.
+For this reason, you'll want to talk to your attorney and determine the appropriate course of action in your case.

 Maintaining two households costs a lot more money than running a single household.
-If you were not originally able to qualify for Chapter 7 bankruptcy because you had too much disposable income, your increased expenses may now allow you to convert your case to Chapter 7.
+If you weren't originally able to qualify for Chapter 7 bankruptcy because you had too much disposable income, your increased expenses might now allow you to convert your case to Chapter 7.

 If you don't want to be in the same bankruptcy as your ex-spouse, you can also petition the court to bifurcate (separate) your case into two separate bankruptcies.
-Once your case is bifurcated, each person can decide whether it's in his or her best interest to convert to Chapter 7 or remain in a Chapter 13.
+Once bifurcated, each person can decide whether it's in his or her best interest to convert to Chapter 7 or remain in Chapter 13.